Kennon Road:

 Kennon Road was for a whole century, the most popular access to Baguio City, Philippines.
 There has been no other road that has meant so much happiness for many travelers, who know that cool, cool weather lies just about 45 minutes away.

 Kennon Road was built to connect Kafagway, later on chartered as Baguio City, to the lowlands.
-Acording to Filipino architect, Filipino author and Baguio native Ernesto Zarate, his research shows that the Americans started building simulta-neously from the top (which is Baguio City) and from the base (in La Union), and found that the two roads would not meet, necessitating a winding road through Bued River Canyon, affectionately referred to as the "Zigzag."
+According to Filipino architect, author and actor -- and Baguio native -- Ernesto Zarate, his research shows that the Americans started building simultaneously from the top (which is Baguio City) and from the base (in La Union), and found that the two roads would not meet, necessitating a winding road through Bued River Canyon, affectionately referred to as the "Zigzag."

-Turning right from the Rosario, La Union - Kennon Road Junction, one will enter through a tollgate (fee for cars is Php15.00 ($.30).
+Turning right from the Rosario, La Union - Kennon Road Junction, one will enter through a toll gate.
 Marcos Highway is more popular these days as the roads are wider.
+Marcos Highway has no toll fees.

 TRAVEL TIP